nayaunity/intent/README.md

 ## 💡 Features

 - **Swipe & Match**: Users swipe to like or pass on other users.
 Matches occur when two users mutually like each other.
+- **User Ratings**: Users can rate each date based on multiple criteria such as punctuality, picture match, and respect.
 - **Real-time Messaging**: Engage in conversations with matches through a secure and responsive messaging system.
 - **Profile Customization**: Users can create and customize their profiles to express themselves.
 - **Advanced Filtering**: Search and filter potential matches based on preferences like location, interests, and more.